Metropolitan City of Cagliari: Municipalities

 On 12 April 2021, per the Sardinian Regional Council's Regional Law Nr.
 7, the metropolitan city was set to expand, following the suppression of the province of South Sardinia, as it would absorb its municipalities that do not become part of the reconstituted provinces of Medio Campidano and Sulcis Iglesiente (formerly Carbonia-Iglesias).
 Whilst the Italian government challenged the law, thus stalling its implementation, on March 12, 2022, the Constitutional Court ruled in favor of the Autonomous Region of Sardinia.
 On April 13, 2023, the regional council, at the proposal of the regional government, approved an amendment to the 2021 reform, defining the timeframe and manner of its implementation, which had its full implementation on 1 June 2025.

 Demographics

+As of 2026, the population is 534,219, of which 48.8% are male, and 51.2% are female.
+Minors make up 12.0% of the population, and seniors make up 27.0%.

 In 1861, the current metropolitan city had 137,808 inhabitants, while the city proper had 37,243.
-Since then, the city had a population growth of 293%, while the metropolitan city as a whole had an increase of 288%.
+Since then, the city had a population growth of 293%, while the metropolitan city as a whole had an increase of 289%.
 In that year Cagliari had a population that was 27.0% of the metropolitan city, only slightly increasing to 27.4% in 2025.

+Immigration

+As of 2025, the foreign-born population is 27,045, making up 5.0% of the total population.